micro:bot Kit Experiment Guide

 Your robot should drive forward until one of the side line sensors detects the line and then it will turn in that direction to correct itself.
 Depending on your line shape and thickness your robot may "waddle" more or less.

-Robot doesn’t detect line - If changing the width of your line doesn’t help, remember line sensor calibration settings can be very sensitive depending on your environment.
+Robot Doesn't Detect Line - If changing the width of your line doesn't help, remember line sensor calibration settings can be very sensitive depending on your environment.
+Also, the code calibrates when the micro:bot starts up.
+Make sure to have the sensors over a black line.